LungiO/resume/Readme.md

 **Front-end Developer** - Condominizar - November 2016 - Actually

 > I am responsible for the development of a platform for management of condominiums, focusing on the financial and bureaucratic control of small and large condominiums.
 I create new functionalities for the system and other necessities for the viability of the product.
-We are a team of 3 people, being a backend Java developer, a product manager and myself as a front-end developer.
 In the building proccess of the platform I try to improve my practices and create reusable components efficiently.
-Working with: Javascript (ES6), HTML5, CSS3 / SASS, Angular, Bootstrap, Git and Kanban.
+Working with: Typescript, Javascript, JQuery, HTML5, CSS3 / SASS, Angular, Bootstrap, Git and Kanban.

 **Front-end Developer** - R3Mobi - September 2015 - November 2016